MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 |HKEY_LOCAL_MACHINE|SOFTWARE\Microsoft\Power Automate Desktop|UseMsalWindowsBroker|DWORD|

 ***Values***
-- **1**: Power Automate for desktop will authenticate users using the WAM funcionality.
+- **1**: Power Automate for desktop will authenticate users using the WAM functionality.

 ## Allow users to select a particular organization in Power Automate for desktop